polterguy/polterguy.github.io/dashboard/log/index.md

 <img src="/assets/images/log-expanded.webp" alt="Screenshot of an expanded log item showing the complete stack trace of an error" loading="lazy" width="2400" height="1500"> Notice, if you created a cloudlet at [AINIRO](https://ainiro.io), by default all log entries older than 2 weeks will be automatically deleted to avoid exhausting your cloudlet's persistent storage.

+## From error to log entry in one click

+Most of the time you don't even have to search.
+When something fails anywhere in the dashboard, the error message contains a _"View log entry"_ link, taking you straight to the log entry the error created - highlighted in the list, and expanded to reveal its stack trace.
+This works because failed HTTP requests return a `log-id` field next to their error message, containing the id of the log entry the server wrote for the error - so your own API clients can apply the same trick, correlating any error a user reports with the exact server-side log entry describing what went wrong.

 ## Creating your own log items from Hyperlambda

 You can create your own log entries using Hyperlambda code such as the following.